lizamikhailava/pokemon/README.md

 It took me around 24 hours to complete the task

 ### If I had to do a second iteration, what would you add or improve?
-- First of all, I would add tests
+- Caching of the API requests
-- I would improve the UI in terms of accessability
+- More tests

 ## Available Scripts